dadrian/dadrian.io/content/blog/posts/open-world-games-trends.md

   you know what it is, and I'll update the post.
 [^7]: If you're thinking "David, shouldn't you do a regression instead of eyeballing all of this?", the answer is "Probably?".
 But ¯\\_(ツ)_/¯.
+[^8]: There may be other factors causing AAA games to be worse, but it's not shown in the ratings and it's not correlated with open-world-ness.